borud/chat/README.md

-# Minimal BSR
+# Chat

-This is a minimal example of using the [buf.build](https://buf.build) *Buf Schema Registry* (BSR) to maintain an protobuffer and/or gRPC API.
+This is a minimal example of using the [buf.build](https://buf.build) *Buf Schema Registry* (BSR) to maintain a protobuffer and/or gRPC API.
 This example is going to evolve a bit as I learn more about how to use *buf.build*, but we are going to try to keep it minimal.

+You can find this on <https://buf.build/borud/chat>

 ## Prerequisites